madankeda/vsd/week2/theory/README.md

-# Part 1 - BabySoC Fundamentals & Functional Modelling
+# BabySoC Fundamentals & Functional Modelling

+#  Part 1 – Theory (Conceptual Understanding)

 ## What is a System on a Chip?